1942

 “Orchestra Routes,” Billboard, February 14, 1942, 26: Erskine Hawkins at Savoy February 20-26.

-“Orchestra Routes,” Billboard, February 21, 1942, 24, Millinder at Savoy (no dates).
-Fitzgerald at the Apollo February 13-19, and at Savoy February 20-28.
+“Orchestra Routes,” Billboard, February 21, 1942, 24: Fitzgerald at the Apollo February 13-19, and at Savoy February 20-28.

-“Band Routes,” Pittsburgh Courier, February 14, 1942, 20: Erskine Hawkins at Savoy week of February 21.
+“Band Routes,” Pittsburgh Courier, February 14, 1942, 20: Erskine Hawkins at Savoy February 21, one week

 “McShann Leads Fine Bands,” Metronome, March 1942, 12, 22: Very overwhelming positive review.
+The complete personnel is given.
+Al Hibbler is listed.
+Bill Nolan is not listed,.

 Jam sessions